-My definition of a perfect game is, a game that is as good as it can be in every department, and The Legend of Zelda: Ocarina of Time manages to accomplish that, and even more.
+My definition of a perfect game is a game that is as good as it can be in every department, and The Legend of Zelda: Ocarina of Time manages to accomplish that, and more.

-The Greatest Looking Zelda at the time of release of all time
+The Greatest Looking Zelda at the time of its release

-Graphically one word is fitting for describing the game; Amazing.
-In 1998 this was the greatest looking game on consoles bar none.
-Today in 2004, I have yet to see a game that is as visually pleasing and as visually an eye-opening experience as The Legend of Zelda: OoT was in its glorious debut.
+Graphically, one word is fitting for describing the game: Amazing.
+In 1998, Ocarina of Time was the greatest looking game on consoles bar none.
+Today in 2004, I have yet to see a game that is as visually pleasing, and as visually an eye-opening experience as The Legend of Zelda: Ocarina of Time was in its glorious debut.

-Sure games like Shemue and Skies of Arcadia are powered by more powerful engines and hardware so they look better.
-Yet for all the bells and whistles that all of these newer games have, none of them have come even close to creating that amazing magical feel that Ocarina of Time managed to exhibit from the very opening of the game in Kokiri Forest (even though Skies of Arcadia came somewhat close).
+Sure, games like Shenmue, and Skies of Arcadia are powered by more powerful engines and hardware.
+The look better today. but for all of their bells and whistles, none of them have come close to creating that amazing magical feel that Ocarina of Time managed to exhibit from the very opening of the game in Kokiri Forest (even though Skies of Arcadia came somewhat close).

-Games were just not supposed to look that good on the N64 or any other machine at the time for the same matter.
-Ocarina of Time was pretty much the first game to get rid of the ‘blocky’ look that plague most video game characters at that time.
+Games were just not supposed to look that good on the N64, or any other machine at the time for that matter.
+Ocarina of Time, was the first game to get rid of the ‘blocky’ look that plagued most video game characters at that time.

-It was also the first game to show clear cut facial animations on characters.
+It was also one the first games to show clear cut, real-time, facial animations on characters.
 At the time the character models looked like they had been taken out of an anime, and rendered to perfection in 3-D.

-Link looked freakishly awesome, specially his adult form, while Ganondorf no longer looked like a pig, instead being portrayed as a tall, slender man whose presence was imposing, and intimidating.
+Link looked freakishly awesome, specially in his adult form.
+Ganondorf no longer looked like a pig, instead he was portrayed as a tall, and slender man whose presence was imposing, and intimidating.

-Because the characters looked so great in motion, Nintendo utilized in game scenes using the game’s engine as opposed to the FMVs (Full Motion Videos) that the FF series and games of time used.
-This game showed that in game scenes, when done right, can have as powerful an impact on players as FMVs can.
+Because the characters looked so great in motion (and the N64 cartridge had storage limitations), Nintendo utilized in game scenes using the game’s engine, as opposed to the FMVs (Full Motion Videos) that the FF series and other games of time used.
+OoT showed that in game scenes, when done right, can have as powerful an impact on players as FMVs can.

-Ocarina of Time probably inspired the great Skies of Arcadia, and Suikoden 3 to follow the same path, in that they chose to use in game scenes instead of FMVs.
+Ocarina of Time probably inspired the great Skies of Arcadia, and Suikoden 3 to follow the same path, in that they chose to use in game engine rendered scenes instead of FMVs.

 While the characters all looked amazing, the environment in which they lived in, was even more breath taking.
 Even today, you won’t find better-designed environments in any game on any system.

 From the grassy fields, to the flowing rivers, to the gigantic field of Hyrule.
-Everything on the environment was colorful and full of smartly done textures (texturing wasn’t the N64’s strongest suit as the Cartridge format’s memory limitations made it impossible to store large detailed textures on its games); you really got to feel of an incredible sense of freedom in the game.
+Everything on the environment was colorful and full of smartly placed textures (texturing wasn’t the N64’s strongest suit as the Cartridge’s memory limitations made it impossible to store large detailed textures on its games).

 The way the colors in the sky changed, and the way the light of the sun realistically changed the view of the landscape, and even the lighting on Link’s character model was too fantastic to describe in words.

-It most be noted here, that Ocarina was the first Nintendo game to actually use ‘real’ light sources during gameplay.
-By this, it means that characters and illumination as whole in objects and the environments were realistically affected by light sources such as the Sun, and torch light.
+It must be noted here, that Ocarina was the first Nintendo game to actually use ‘real’ light sources during gameplay.
+Characters and illumination as a whole in objects and the environments were realistically affected by light sources such as the Sun, and torch light.

-The Sunrise was perhaps even more spectacular.
-The entire cycle – of sundown and sunrise – in the game looked so natural, and felt so real, that that it has probably never been done as beautifully in any other game, not even in the more modern Zelda: The Wind Waker.
+The Sunrise was perhaps even more spectacular than the sunset.
+The entire cycle – of sundown and sunrise – in the game looked so natural, and felt so real, that it has probably never been done as beautifully in any other game, not even in the more modern Zelda: The Wind Waker.